mlmulv/Activity-Recognition-Project/README.md

 <!-- USAGE -->
 ### Usage

-Within the *Acitivity-Recognition-Project.ipynb* file, I train and test Activity Recognition Classifier with the given data I collected.
+Within the *Acitivity-Recognition-Project.ipynb* file, I conduct data preprocessing, data visualization, training our HMM, and testing our trained modal.
 I use default parameters as defined within the src/ directory, but the parameters are modular.
 The results of the classifier are displayed within the file.

+The functions and classes used in are documented in *Acitivity-Recognition-Project.ipynb* are documented accordingly in the *src/*.

 <!-- COMPLETION -->
 ### Completion